STERCORARIIDAE (6 species)

 Cas s Izu Is (Apr Torishima), Iwo Is (Kitaiwojima).
 Acc Mariana Is (Feb-Mar Guam, Wiles et al 2000), Caroline Is (Mar Yap, Clements 2003), Palau (Pratt and Etpison 2008).

-Often considered conspecific with B. polyosoma Red-backed Hawk and/or B. poecilochrous Gurney's Hawk, but plumage differences and isolation suggest otherwise (Ferguson-Lees and Christie 2001).
+NOTE: Often considered conspecific with G. polyosoma Red-backed Hawk and/or G. poecilochrous Gurney's Hawk, as subspecies of G. polyosoma Variable Hawk, but plumage differences and isolation suggest otherwise (Ferguson-Lees and Christie 2001).

 Res Juan Fernandez Is (Mas Afuera I; int Isla Robinson Crusoe (=Mas Atierra).